 We’re here to make a positive difference in the lives of patients.
-We build sincere and trusting relationships based on humility, transparency and a clear desire to listen and to understand their experiences of living with a genetically defined disease.
+We build sincere and trusting relationships based on humility, transparency and a clear desire to listen and to understand their experiences of living with a rare disease.

 Accelerating our impact

-Building on nearly 15 years of pioneering research in cellular metabolism and leveraging our differentiated translational and clinical capabilities, we are advancing new medicines in the therapeutic areas where we believe our expertise can have the biggest impact: genetically defined diseases.
+Building on nearly 15 years of pioneering research in cellular metabolism and leveraging our differentiated translational and clinical capabilities, we are advancing new medicines in the therapeutic areas where we believe our expertise can have the biggest impact: rare diseases.

 Today, our focus is on hemolytic anemias.
 People living with hemolytic anemias are at risk of both acute symptoms and long-term complications, and the disorders may significantly impact their quality of life and daily functioning.
 We specifically serve people with the following hemolytic anemias: